redraincatching/college_notes/college_vault/CT102/databases.md

 > one or more tables where a table is an ordered collection of records, consisting of data

 ## Database Approach
-a single repository of data that is maintained, defined once and then accessed by various users/programs through a DBMS &nbsp&nbsp&nbsp&nbsp_DBMS_
+a single repository of data that is maintained, defined once and then accessed by various users/programs through a [[intro_to_databases|DBMS]]
+&nbsp&nbsp&nbsp&nbsp_DBMS_
 &nbsp&nbsp&nbsp&nbsp->a collection of programs the facilitates the process of defining, constructing, and manipulating databases